NixOS/nixpkgs/doc/contributing/submitting-changes.chapter.md

 - Make commits of logical units.

+- Using a separate commit, register into the `.git-blame-ignore-revs` file any commits that you believe may be distracting when using `git blame`.
+The most common examples include commits that introduce purely cosmetic changes, such as commits that only rename symbols or adjust indentation.

+  - It is important that a PR containing both a cosmetic commit and a commit adding the hash to the `.git-blame-ignore-revs` file be taken into the upstream `nixpkgs` repository specifically via a merge commit; if any such PR is taken in via a rebase, for example, the hash of the cosmetic commit will change to something other than what is registered in the `.git-blame-ignore-revs` file.

 - If you removed pkgs or made some major NixOS changes, write about it in the release notes for the next stable release.
 For example `nixos/doc/manual/release-notes/rl-2003.xml`.

 - Check for unnecessary whitespace with `git diff --check` before committing.